|

 IA [recipient-name [title]]

 Specify the inside address in a letter.
-Input is
+The arguments give

-then output.
-You can specify multiple recipients with
+outputs it.
+You can specify multiple recipients with empty

-empty IA/IE pairs; only the last address is used.
-The
+IA/IE pairs; mm uses only the last address.
+See LT.

 IB [italic-text [bold-text]] ...